The last message you want from a local customer…

 But let’s talk about the kind of conversation that sours a customer relationship before it even gets started — and how you can take control of your business info online to make sure it never happens again.

-And remember: in the real world, your customers probably won’t try this hard.
-They’ll call the wrong number once…or drive to the wrong location once…and you won’t have the back-and-forth chance to set the record straight like you see above.
+In the real world, your customers probably won’t try this hard.
+They’ll call the wrong number once…or drive to the wrong location once…and you won’t have the change for a back-and-forth conversation to set the record straight.
 The only thing you’re likely to hear from these customers…is nothing at all.

 Making sure your NAP info (your business name, address and phone number) is up to date on directory sites, review sites and even apps like Apple Maps is a must today.
 After all, if your customers can’t find you, they’ll find someone else.

-The easiest way is with the right partner — someone who can keep an eye on ALL your listings across the Web while you focus on running your business.
+The easiest way is with the right partner who can keep an eye on your listings while you focus on running your business.
 If you’re ready to update your online business info, see how Hibu Listings Management can help you get the right business information in front of your local customers.